Joseph Sakran

-Early life, education, and career
+Early life and education

-Sakran was born in Falls Church, Virginia, to immigrant parents.
+Sakran was born in Falls Church, Virginia to immigrant parents.
 He attended high school in Burke, Virginia.
 As a high school senior, at a local playground after attending a football game at Lake Braddock Secondary School, he was struck in the neck from a stray bullet fired into a crowd.
 With his windpipe ruptured and carotid artery severed, he was saved by Dr. Robert Ahmed, a trauma surgeon, and Dr. Dipankar Mukherjee, a vascular surgeon, at Inova Fairfax Hospital.
 He gained experience as a medic and firefighter at the City of Fairfax Fire & Rescue Department.

 Sakran earned an undergraduate degree in biology and minor in chemistry from George Mason University in 1999.
 He graduated with a Doctor of Medicine from Ben-Gurion University of the Negev Medical School for International Health in 2005 and earned a Master of Public health from the Johns Hopkins Bloomberg School of Public Health in 2003.
 He also holds a Master of Public Administration from the Harvard Kennedy School of Government.
 He completed his general surgery residency training at Inova Fairfax Hospital and then fellowship at the University of Pennsylvania in Traumatology, Surgical Critical Care, and Emergency General Surgery.